strobe-audio/strobe-hub/README.md

 **Core:**

-- [x] use `Ecto.UUID` for all ids in `Otis.State` -- currently we're on
-	`:string` but I think this is a mistake
 - [ ] Last source in the zone doesn't get deleted from the db.
 We get a `zone_finished` message but no `source_finished` equivalent.
 Could issue a `{:source_changed, "<zone_id>", "<source_id>", nil}` at the end to mirror the `{:source_changed, "<zone_id>", nil, "<source_id>"}` at the beginning.
 - [ ] Playback progress.
-- [x] replace nanomsg with [simple TCP sockets]
-  - All receivers connect to the same port?
-Must send the id
-  - `Otis.Zone.Socket` has a list of receiver sockets and sends data to all sockets in that list
-  - Zones manage socket instances' list of receiver sockets
-  - A keepalive on the socket?
-Monitor & pull-down receiver when it drops?
-    Ignoring TCP keepalive stuff as it's complicated, the socket process could just have an interval timer that sends some `PING` packet.
-This interval could be reset whenever data is actually sent.
 - [ ] move receiver between zones
-- [x] better receiver behaviour when broadcaster drops out (currently the processes don't crash until the timesync times-out)
-- [x] replace phoenix websocket connection with raw TCP for control messages? phoenix channel stuff is too complex for my needs.
-Would need solid keepalive/drop detection (see above re receiver behaviour when b-caster drops).
-Should keep with JSON (rather than Erlang encoding) as the message format (because we might end up re-implementing receivers in many languages).
 - [ ] Replace `SourceList.append_source` and `SourceList.append_sources` with
 	`SourceList.append`
 - [ ] No way of getting the currently playing track...
 Should be a method on